 Like a debt consolidation loan, a debt management plan can help you consolidate your debt into one monthly payment, preferably with a lower interest rate.

-“A debt management plan can typically include most forms of unsecured debt, such as credit cards and small balance loans,” said Bruce McClary, vice president of communications for the National Foundation for Credit Counseling.
+“A debt management plan can typically include most forms of unsecured debt, such as credit cards and small balance loans,” said Bruce McClary, vice president of marketing for the National Foundation for Credit Counseling.
 “But it excludes collateralized loans like mortgages and auto financing.”

 Debt management plans typically take three to five years to complete, and you’re usually not allowed to borrow more money until you’re done.
 In fact, your creditors might suspend or even close your accounts so you can’t use the credit cards or lines of credit you currently have.